-Southeastern Louisiana University does not tolerate the physical, mental or psychological abuse of any individual or individuals.
-Any group suspected of participating in such hazing abuse will be fully investigated and, if found guilty, action will be taken against the organization.
-Individuals within a group found guilty of hazing may face suspension or expulsion from the University.
+The University does not tolerate hazing, including the physical, mental or psychological abuse of any individual or individuals.
+All allegations of hazing will be fully investigated by the appropriate authorities.
+Any organization, and/or individuals within an organization, found responsible of hazing may face disciplinary action up to and/or including expulsion from the University and/or criminal charges.